YunHuangCloud/FAST/README.md

 FAST: Feature-Aware Student knowledge Tracing (old version)
 ------------------------------------------------

-The latest code is in anothe repository: https://github.com/ml-smores/fast.
+The latest code is in another repository: https://github.com/ml-smores/fast.
 Sorry for the confusion.

 This is an implementation of FAST model (http://educationaldatamining.org/EDM2014/uploads/procs2014/long%20papers/84_EDM-2014-Full.pdf).
 This readme contains FAST's code usage, input file format and major output files.